procrastinate-org/procrastinate/docs/howto/connections.rst

 connection per worker::

     app = procrastinate.App(worker_defaults={"listen_notify": False})
-    # or when launchin a worker:
+    # or when launching a worker:
     app.run_worker(listen_notify=False)

 This works from the command line too: